xiaolai/regular-investing-in-box/docs/en/README.md

 ## 3. About the Regular Investing Practice Group

-The**Regular Investing Practice Group" is my blockchain education product.
+The "Regular Investing Practice Group" is my blockchain education product.

 After eight years of surviving in the blockchain world, I have a strong desire to share my survival experience and wisdom.
 I'm sure that you can understand.